-Highway expenditures were \$0.7 million under budget due to less spending on road maintenance and fleet management expenditures as a result of COVID-19 shutdowns.
+Highway expenditures were \$0.9 million under budget due to less spending on road maintenance because of milder conditions and a shift towards more brine pretreatment, and fleet management expenditures.

-Billable expenditures were over budget by \$0.2 million.
+Billable expenditures were over budget by \$0.3 million.

 Additional Information: